- As seen in:

 - A list of your top eight hard and soft skills

-- An education section that contains your academic and professional qualifications in reverse-chronological order.
+- An education section that contains your financial accountant qualifications and educational achievement in reverse-chronological order.

 How long should an accountant’s CV be?